France turns to speedy trains to catch up in virus response

 In early March, he toured a retirement home even as he announced that families should no longer visit elderly relatives.
 That same day he went with his wife to a Paris theater where the owner tweeted that the president wanted to show that “life goes on.”
 By then the official virus infection numbers in France were doubling every two days.
 In mid-March, as COVID-19 was ravaging neighboring Italy, France went ahead with the first round of nationwide municipal elections.
 First lady Brigitte Macron strolled the banks of the Seine, which were crowded with Parisians enjoying a sunny day despite recommendations of social distancing.

 It wasn't until March 16 that Macron abruptly changed his tune, declaring war on the virus and announcing nationwide confinement measures.
-A week later he appeared wearing a face mask for the first time at a field hospital set up by troops outside Mulhouse, the eastern city that saw an eruption of cases stemming from a five-day evangelical gathering.
-The armed forces took on a key role, as military and hospital authorities worked out the system to shuttle patients to less-strained hospitals and medics to virus zones in need.
+A week later he appeared wearing a face mask for the first time at a field hospital set up by troops outside Mulhouse, the eastern city that saw an eruption of cases stemming from a five-day evangelical gathering..

-The first “medicalized” TGV made its inaugural trip on March 26.
-Doctors in protective gear pushed gurneys along the nearly empty platform of the train station in the eastern city of Strasbourg as safety warnings echoed from loudspeakers.
-Inside the double-decker cars, patients and webs of tubes and wires were squeezed past luggage racks and rows of seats.
-Once they were secured, the train sped off toward less impacted hospitals in the west.
-While the militarized mobilizations are broadly popular, public debate mushroomed over issues such as the relatively low numbers of people being tested for the virus in France and shortages of medical equipment.
-Macron ordered all face masks requisitioned for medical personnel after it became evident France entered the crisis well short of the necessary supply.

-“The question of masks is now the priority question for the French," said Jean-Daniel Levy of polling agency Harris Interactive, adding that the public feels the government “didn't take enough responsibility” for it at the outset.
-France has had to send some patients for treatment to neighboring Germany, which has conducted massive nationwide testing and confirmed more cases than France while recording a death toll about one-fifth as high so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)